Destiny post-release content: Sparrow Racing League & The Dawning

-On December 8, 2015, a new three-week long event became available called the "Sparrow Racing League" (SRL) with Amanda Holliday as its main NPC.
-In this event, players raced against each other on their sparrows, which Bungie described as a "six-player, free-for-all death race through enemy territory."
+On December 8, 2015, a new three-week long event became available called "Sparrow Racing League" (SRL) with Amanda Holliday as its main NPC.
+In this event, players raced against each other on their sparrows, which Bungie described as a "six-player, free-for-all death race through enemy territory".
 Two race tracks were made specifically for this event: one on Mars and the other on Venus.
 Maps also featured obstacles, such as enemies who would shoot at players.
 Through this event, players could earn new sparrows and gear.
 Helmets and class items could drop with a Light level and could be infused, while other gear only had perks to help while racing.
 New quest lines and bounties were added for the event.
 The Eververse Trading Company added new emotes, including the Energetic Dance, inspired by the "Jump On It!"
 Dance.
 Eververse also featured toolkits for new sparrows, horns for the sparrows, and a record book which gave players special SRL objectives; completing those tasks resulted in exclusive gear like an emblem and an armor shader.
 There was also a PlayStation exclusive quest for the event.
 The event, however, was only available to players who owned The Taken King.
 According to Bungie, sparrow racing was originally an experiment to see if players would like it.

 Sparrow Racing League returned as part of a new three-week holiday event called "The Dawning" on December 13, 2016.
 The event introduced a new scoring system for Strikes, with new "elite" Vanguard bounties.
 There were also new quests, weapons, and gear, as well as new gifts and treasures.
 The Tower was also redecorated for the event.
 SRL itself featured new tracks and new rewards.
 Some rewards were obtainable through a two-part record book; the first part were objectives for SRL and the second part were objectives for Strikes.
 Unlike the previous year, SRL stayed after the conclusion of the event, but could only be accessed in private matches.
-Although SRL did not return in Destiny 2, The Dawning continued in the sequel as an annual event.
+The Dawning continued in the sequel as an annual event.
+SRL itself remained absent from the sequel until the game's final update in June 2026, and it was also included in the mobile game Destiny: Rising that released in August 2025.